decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // Warning: (ae-missing-release-tag) "isPointerEventActive" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export const isPointerEventActive: (entity: Entity, actionButton: ActionButton, pointerEventType: PointerEventType) => boolean;

+// Warning: (ae-missing-release-tag) "isPointerEventActiveGenerator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export function isPointerEventActive(entity: Entity, actionButton: ActionButton, pointerEventType: PointerEventType): boolean;
+export function isPointerEventActiveGenerator(engine: IEngine): (entity: Entity, actionButton: ActionButton, pointerEventType: PointerEventType) => boolean;

 // Warning: (ae-missing-release-tag) "log" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //